It is recommended to understand Neural Networks before reading this article.

-Hidden Layer :- Nodes of this layer are not exposed to the outer world, they are the part of the abstraction provided by any neural network.
-Hidden layer performs all sort of computation on the features entered through the input layer and transfer the result to the output layer.
+Hidden Layer: Nodes of this layer are not exposed to the outer world, they are part of the abstraction provided by any neural network.
+The hidden layer performs all sorts of computation on the features entered through the input layer and transfers the result to the output layer.

-What is an activation function and why to use them?
+What is an activation function and why use them?

-Definition of activation function:- Activation function decides, whether a neuron should be activated or not by calculating weighted sum and further adding bias with it.
+The activation function decides whether a neuron should be activated or not by calculating the weighted sum and further adding bias to it.
 The purpose of the activation function is to introduce non-linearity into the output of a neuron.

-We know, neural network has neurons that work in correspondence of weight, bias and their respective activation function.
+Explanation: We know, the neural network has neurons that work in correspondence with weight, bias, and their respective activation function.
 In a neural network, we would update the weights and biases of the neurons on the basis of the error at the output.
 This process is known as back-propagation.
 Activation functions make the back-propagation possible since the gradients are supplied along with the error to update the weights and biases.